Copper extraction: Smelting

 Until the latter half of the 20th century, smelting sulfide ores was almost the sole means of producing copper metal from mined ores (primary copper production).
 As of 2002, 80% of global primary copper production was from copper–iron–sulfur minerals, and the vast majority of these were treated by smelting.

 Copper was initially recovered from sulfide ores by directly smelting the ore in a furnace.
 The smelters were initially located near the mines to minimize the cost of transport.
 This avoided the prohibitive costs of transporting the waste minerals and the sulfur and iron present in the copper-containing minerals.
 However, as the concentration of copper in the ore bodies decreased, the energy costs of smelting the whole ore also became prohibitive, and it became necessary to concentrate the ores first.

 Initial concentration techniques included hand-sorting and gravity concentration.
 These resulted in high losses of copper.
 Consequently, the development of the froth flotation process was a major step forward in mineral processing.
 The modern froth flotation process was independently invented in the early 1900s in Australia by C.V Potter and around the same time by G. D. Delprat.
 It made the development of the giant Bingham Canyon mine in Utah possible.

 In the twentieth century, most ores were concentrated before smelting.
 Smelting was initially undertaken using sinter plants and blast furnaces, or with roasters and reverberatory furnaces.
 Roasting and reverberatory furnace smelting dominated primary copper production until the 1960s.

 Late 20th century trends

-In the 1960s and 1970s large copper mining operations by U.S. companies were nationalized in many of the main copper producing countries.
+In the 1960s and 1970s large copper mining operations by United States (U.S.) owned companies were nationalized in many of the main copper producing countries.
 Thus by the 1980s state owned enterprises overtook the dominant role U.S. companies like Anaconda Copper and Kennecott had had until then.
-In the late 1970s and early 1980s various oil companies like ARCO, Exxon (Exxon Minerals) and Standard Oil Company expanded into copper mining for a few years before selling their copper assets.
+In the late 1970s and early 1980s various oil companies like ARCO, Exxon Minerals, and Standard Oil Company expanded into copper mining for a few years before selling their copper assets.
 Reportedly gains were not as high as anticipated.
-Investments in copper mining concentrated in Chile in the 1980s and 1990s given that copper mining in other countries faced problems like political instability (Peru), increased environmental requirements (developed countries) or overall disinterest in foreign investment in a nationalized mining industry (Zaire, Zambia).
+Investments in copper mining concentrated in Chile in the 1980s and 1990s given that copper mining in other countries faced problems like political instability (Peru), increased environmental requirements (developed countries), or overall disinterest in foreign investment in a nationalized mining industry (Zaire, Zambia).